-From day one, the Exploratory App has been driven by feedback and use cases from real users.
+From day one, the Xray Exploratory App has been driven by feedback and use cases from real users.
 We’re focused on making the most functional and user-friendly app so that you can focus on the task at hand: exploring your system and finding defects and risks.

 Exploratory testing has never been easier

 Our goal is to provide you with tools that put quality at the center of your work.
-With methods like Exploratory Testing, you can raise the quality of your software and reduce potential risks.
+With methods like Exploratory Testing, you can increase the quality of your software and reduce potential risks.
 We hope you find this community feedback useful.